 My favorite programming language for its cleanliness, readability, flexibility and ecosystem.
 I like learning and using other languages that are good for other use cases, such as Clojure, Haskell, Rust or Go.

 I'm interested in all aspects of computer security, including cryptography, system and application security.
 Security is a way of life, it must always be present, cannot be an afterthought.

 We don't hide our actions because they are bad or wrong, but because they are private.
 We have a right to privacy even if we have nothing to hide.
-I put a lot of effort into defending my privacy, and educating people as to why it is important.
+I put effort into defending my privacy, and educating people as to why it is important.